 The TRIA Research Minute has become the TRIA Institute Minute!
 This is our monthly newsletter designed to update you on our current institute activity.
 To receive our monthly news letter delivered to your inbox, you can sign up to the right.
-Our past editions can be found below.
+Our past editions can be found via the archive page:

 A Randomized Comparison of NeoCart® to Microfracture for the Repair of Articular Cartilage Injuries in the Knee

 In the knee joints, the ends of bones are covered in a firm and durable tissue called articular cartilage.
 This tissue allows the bones to move smoothly over one another, promoting painless mobility for the knee joints.
 Cartilage can become damaged from athletics, traumatic injury and normal wear and tear.
 Unfortunately, damaged cartilage has a limited ability to repair or restore itself.
 If left untreated, it might worsen and lead to chronic conditions.